 LESS GOOD FOR Large families or older people who might have trouble climbing up into a high bed

-With low-level beds, this arrangement moves the washroom to the end of the motorhome.
-That usually leaves the central area of the interior feeling much more spacious.
-And as a bonus, you can even use the single beds as extra seating if it’s a wet day and everyone wants to spend time inside.
+This arrangement, with low-level beds, sees the washroom move to the end of the motorhome.
+This normally leaves the central area feeling spacious and, as a bonus, the single beds can be used as additional seating if it’s a wet day and everyone wants to be inside.

-However, there isn’t always any kind of partition separating off the bedroom area, and the end washroom is a fair way away at night-time for anyone sleeping in the front beds.
+However, you’ll find you don’t always get any kind of partition to separate off the bedroom area, and the end washroom can feel a fair way away during the night for those sleeping in the front beds.

-This floorplan almost always means that you don’t get a garage, either, so storage capacity can be tight.
+The floorplan also means you don’t get a garage either, meaning storage capacity can be a bit tight.